Azure/app-service-linux-docs/HowTo/gRPC/README.md

 # gRPC on App Service

-gRPC (Public Preview) is currently available everywhere on App Service (Linux).
+gRPC is currently available everywhere on App Service (Linux).

 >NOTE: gRPC is not a supported feature on ASEv2 SKUs.
-If you would like to use this feature with an Isolated SKU, you must use ASEv3.
+Please use an ASEv3 SKU.